Residential vs Commercial Property

 3. Different Valuation Strategies

-Of course, the way that the property is valued for tax purposes is much different for commercial property than it is for residential property as well.
+Of course, the way that residential property is valued for tax purposes is much different for commercial property than it is for residential property as well.
 For instance, whereas residential property is usually simply based on an estimate of the value of the property in question, commercial property is usually calculated based on the total income generating capacity of the property at its “highest and best” possible use.
 That figure is taken into consideration along with its relation to the actual income that is being derived from the property at the time of the assessment.
 As you can see, many of these values are subjective matters for which there is no set formula to discern.
 Therefore, many commercial property owners feel that their equipment and other property is overassessed at higher values that it should have been in order to make them have to pay more in property taxes than they should have to.

 Regardless of whether you have to pay residential or commercial property taxes, or both, Assessment Technologies can assist you with getting your property taxes at the best rates possible.
 Property tax assessors are human too, which means that they are subject to mistakes and errors as well.
 If you feel that your property was assessed higher than it should have been, Assessment Technologies experts can assist you in determining whether that is the case and, if so, how to prove it.
 Assessment Technologies’ experts utilize a unique valuation method to ensure that you never pay more for your residential or commercial property taxes than you have to.